jopppis/gnss-visualizer/README.md

 ### Built with

 The interface and all the plots are built using awesome [Bokeh](https://bokeh.org/) library.
+Bokeh gives lots of power for creating pretty plots with nice interactive features including callbacks to python code.

 Parsing of ubx messages leverages [pyubx2](https://github.com/semuconsulting/pyubx2) library.